open-telemetry/opentelemetry.io/content/en/docs/instrumentation/js/exporters.md

 {{% /alert %}}

-## OTLP
+## Example backend

-### Backend
+{{% alert title="Note" color="info" %}}

+If you have a backend already set up, you can skip this section and read the instructions for the exporter you want to use.

+{{% /alert %}}

+If you don't have a backend setup already, you will find instructions below to set up an [OpenTelemetry Collector](/docs/collector/) with a basic configuration to send your telemetry to the console.

+Additionally, you will find instructions to run [Jaeger](https://jaegertracing.io) to visualize your traces, or [Prometheus](https://prometheus.io) to visualize your metrics.

-There are many open source and commercial backends available that support OTLP to receive telemetry data.
-Take a look at this [non-exhaustive list](/ecosystem/vendors/), to find a backend that fits your needs.
-In this section you will find instructions to set up the [OpenTelemetry Collector](/docs/collector/), [Jaeger](https://jaegertracing.io) and [Prometheus](https://prometheus.io) to quickly get started.
+In this section you will find instructions to set up the [OpenTelemetry Collector](/docs/collector/), [Jaeger](https://jaegertracing.io) and [Prometheus](https://prometheus.io) to get you started quickly.

-#### OpenTelemetry Collector

-We recommend that you setup an [OpenTelemetry Collector](/docs/collector/) to export your telemetry to.
+### Collector (Traces, Metrics, Logs)

 To try out and verify your instrumentation quickly, you can run the collector in a docker container that writes telemetry directly to the console.

 In an empty directory, create a file called `collector-config.yaml` with the following content: